Trollhunter: Plot

-The students accompany Hans on another hunt using live goats on a bridge as bait.
-Hans successfully obtains a blood sample from a bridge troll (Raglefant) and takes it to a veterinarian who works for the TSS, but finds that it will take several days before any results can be found.
-Investigating a farm where a number of trees have been uprooted, Hans and the film crew find troll tracks leading into an abandoned mine, the lair of a pack of cave trolls (Dovregubbens).
-The trolls return unexpectedly and the group is trapped inside.
-The situation becomes more tense when Kalle confesses that he is, in fact, a Christian.
-The trolls pick up Kalle's scent and discover the group.
-In a panic, the group runs for the safety of daylight at the cave entrance, but Kalle is caught and killed before he can escape.
+Investigating a farm, Hans and the students find tracks leading into an abandoned mine, which turns out to be the lair of cave trolls.
+The cave trolls return unexpectedly and the group is trapped inside.
+The trolls pick up the scent of Kalle, who turns out to be a Christian, and discover the group.
+Everyone runs for the cave entrance into daylight, but Kalle is caught and killed.

-The replacement camerawoman is Malica, a Muslim; Hans is uncertain about how trolls will react to that.
+The students get a replacement camerawoman, Malica.
 Finn demands that Hans head north to troll territory to get the problem under control.
-The group finds signs of a Jotnar, a giant mountain troll 50–100 metres tall.
-Thomas falls ill, and they learn that the troll blood sample came back positive for rabies, meaning Thomas has been infected by the bite he received several days earlier.
+The group finds signs of a Jötunn, a giant mountain troll 50–100 metres tall.
+Thomas, who was bitten a few days ago, falls ill, and they learn that the troll blood sample came back positive for rabies.

-After several attempts, Hans manages to kill the Jotnar by launching a rocket-like projectile that transforms the troll into stone.
+After several attempts, Hans manages to kill the Jötunn by launching a rocket-like projectile that transforms the troll into stone.
 Before doing so, he directs the others to find the highway.
-Finn and his TSS agents arrive to confiscate the students' tapes.
-Thomas flees with the camera and collapses at the side of a road when the tape cuts out.
-Just before the cut to black, a truck is seen coming down the road towards the camera.
+Finn and his TSS-agents arrive to confiscate the students' tapes.
+Thomas flees with the camera and ends up at the side of a road, with a truck oncoming, when the footage ends.
 An epilogue tells the audience that none of the students were heard from again.
-The film ends with a news clip of the Norwegian Prime Minister Jens Stoltenberg appearing to admit to the existence of trolls, though the press fails to take notice.
+The film ends with a news-clip of the Norwegian Prime Minister Jens Stoltenberg appearing to admit to the existence of trolls, though the press fails to take notice.